International Activities Develop Air Force Capability

 Alongside the more extensive training events, the Air Force also carries out training operations with the Swedish and Norwegian Air Forces almost every week.
 The Cross Border Training missions (CBT) carried out in the countries’ airspace or at their borders are a way of organising cost-effective training that benefits all parties.
 The detachments participating in the CBT missions usually operate from their own home bases, which saves on the logistics costs of the exercise.
 Typically, aircraft from Finland, Sweden and Norway fly in the missions, but from time to time, participants from the air forces of other countries involved in the co-operation are also included.
 In addition to multi-role fighters, airborne warning and control system (AWACS) aircraft as well as in-flight refuelling aircraft have also participated in the missions.

 The co-operation between Finland, Sweden and Norway also includes the Arctic Challenge Exercise (ACE) that was organised for the first time in 2013 in the northern parts of these countries.
+The exercise takes place every second year.
 In 2017, Finland was in charge of leading the ACE.
 The ACE, which brought together over 100 aircraft from the defence forces of eleven countries, is one of the largest air exercises of the year in the world.
+For the next time, ACE will be organized in 2023.

-Since 2015, the Air Force has also participated in bilateral combined missions with the detachments of the United States, Germany and the United Kingdom deployed from the Baltic countries.
+Since 2015, the Air Force has also participated in bilateral combined missions with the NATO member nations' air detachments deployed in the Baltic countries.
 In the combined training missions the other exercise participant operates from the air bases in the Baltic countries in order to fly sorties in Finnish airspace.

 Co-operation between the Finnish and Swedish Air Forces (FISE)